eddelbuettel/ctv-finance/README.md

 -   The [PortfolioOptim](https://cran.r-project.org/package=PortfolioOptim) can solve both small and large sample portfolio optimization.
 -   The [estudy2](https://cran.r-project.org/package=estudy2) package implements most commonly used parametric and nonparametric event-study methodology tests.
 -   The [DtD](https://cran.r-project.org/package=DtD) package computes the *distance to default* per Merton's model.
--   The [PeerPerformance](https://cran.r-project.org/package=PeerPerformance) package analyzes performance of investments fundss relative to its peers in a pairwise manner that is robust to false discoveries.
+-   The [PeerPerformance](https://cran.r-project.org/package=PeerPerformance) package analyzes performance of investments funds relative to its peers in a pairwise manner that is robust to false discoveries.

 **Risk management**